Riick97/project-first/Phase_0/Readme_1_Execution_Timeline.md

         - Compare all the searches we got from exploding trends to focus on one
       - REsult: Success
       - Reason:
-        - Car cup holder phone mount is the best one
+        - "Car cup holder phone mount" is the best one

+## Task: Use Amazon Best Sellers to shows products with fast-rising demand
+   Duration: 15Min
+   Start: 8:00
+   End:
+   Actual Duraction:
+   Steps;
+      Input:
+         Car cup holder phone mount
+      Process:
+         Look for a specific product
+      Result: